m1nus-dev/m1nforum/readme.md

 There is also a problem with the seed function.
 I'm not sure what it is, but its not consistent.

-Azure website is broken.
-I'll take a look soon.

 There is a focus on minimalism and speed
 - Custom view engine compiles html to c# at build time
 - The custom view engine writes strings directly to the body stream.